pchain-org/pchain-guide/pchaindoc/source/pchainclient/howtoapplycandidates.rst

 You can check the current stage by our `Monitor <https://monitor.pchain.org>`_, our by RPC `tdm_getEpoch <https://github.com/pchain-org/pchain/wiki/JSON-RPC#tdm_getEpoch>`_.

-Now you can prepare the parameters will used after, you should have:
+Now you can prepare the parameters will used later, you should have:

 - address
-- security deposit  //amount of the security deposit PAI (minimum 1k PI)
+- security deposit  //amount of the security deposit PI (minimum 10k PI)
 - commission  // the commission fee percentage of each Block Reward be charged from delegator, when Candidate become a Validator (between 0 - 100)

 Note: you can also apply candidates by PIWallet, it will make this process much easier.